Your shopping basket is currently empty

 Training jackets - The beauty of football training is that there's no referee to tell you what you should and shouldn't be wearing.
 If you're cold, consider a lightweight (and preferably waterproof) jacket to shield you from the elements and pair with some jogging bottoms for complete warmth.

-Gloves & hats – While it's sometimes frowned upon to wear gloves during matches, wearing them during training should be encouraged.
+Gloves and hats – While it's sometimes frowned upon to wear gloves during matches, wearing them during training should be encouraged.
 You'll be amazed at the difference they make.

 Always wear shin pads